 Miss oatmeal?
 This keto oatmeal takes all of five minutes to prepare, and requires just three steps.
-Plus, it’s packed with healthy fats, protein and 16 grams of fiber.
+Plus, it’s packed with healthy fats, protein, and 16 grams of fiber.

 What’s the most difficult part of making a quiche?
 The crust.
-What part of a quiche is most heavy in carbohydrates?
+What part of a quiche is most heavy in carbs?
 The crust.
 By making a crustless quiche, you spare yourself the carbs, and the time and headache of baking.

 Made with just five simple ingredients, these avocado egg bowls will be a weekly staple in your home.
 Plus, they’re easy to make ahead — simply double the recipe, then store in a plastic bag for breakfast throughout the week.

 Casseroles are easy, go-to meals for multiple reasons.
-First, they’re made in a single dish and require little clean up.
+First, they’re made in a single dish and require little clean-up.
 Secondly, it’s easy to divide your casserole into equally-sized squares, then store each square in tin foil.
 Simply grab one each morning on your way to work, then toss in your office microwave.